Squarespace website builder review

-But here’s really little to quibble about here.
-You can benefit from 24/7 support with one-hour email response and Squarespace live chat.
+But there's really little to quibble about here.
+You can benefit from 24/7 support with one hour email response and Squarespace live chat.
 It would just be good if they had 24/7 phone support like GoDaddy.

 Some stylish websites, but that's about it

-Or if you’re keen to get some marketing muscle power and SEO (search engine optimisation) on board, see our GoDaddy review here.
+Or, if you're keen to get some marketing muscle power and SEO on board, see our GoDaddy review here.